dhis2/ui-core/README.md

 yarn size
 ```

+### Commit messages

+This library follows the commit message style defined in [@commitlint/config-conventional](https://www.npmjs.com/package/@commitlint/config-conventional#rules).
+There is a pre-commit hook that will stop commits that don't follow the convention.

 ### Releasing

 Once a PR has been approved and merged, you will want to kick-off the release process.
 Make sure you are in the master branch, and have pulled the latest from the remote.
 Then run: